SL SelfLandlord

 The scope of complaints will be confirmed when the approved scheme is designated, but based on the Act and comparable schemes, tenants will be able to complain about:

-• Failure to carry out repairs — particularly hazardous conditions or long delays
+• Failure to carry out repairs — particularly hazardous conditions or long delays in response

 • Unfair deposit deductions — excessive or unjustified charges at end of tenancy